 You can either choose to drive up to Monte with the car, or take the local bus up there so you’ll only take the Botanical Garden cable car instead of the whole trip of the cable car from Funchal city.
 But a ‘once you are in Funchal, you have to do…’ is certainly taking the cable car up to Monte.
 This costs you €31,40 for a round trip from Funchal to the Botanical Gardens.
 You can also drive up to Monte or take the bus so you will skip the costs of the Funcal Cable Car.
 There are different packages available which you can see on their website

 Monte Palace is located close to the Botanical Gardens, so you can eventually explore them on the same day.
 Both gardens have different things to offer, but after experiencing them I recommend you Monte Palace Tropical Garden the most.
-This oriental garden has several Japanese gardens scattered over an area of 70.000 square meters.
-So it’s two times to size of the Botanical Gardens!
-The extensive exotic plant collection comes from all over the world and can be seen throughout the garden which is beautifully decorated with Asian sculptures.
+This oriental garden has several Japanese gardens and is beautifully decorated with Asian sculptures.
+Scattered over an area of 70.000 square meters, you will need a few hours to explore the whole property!
+The extensive exotic plant collection comes from all over the world and can be seen throughout the garden which is two times the size of the Botanical Gardens!
 At the central lake you can enjoy a man made waterfall which is a perfect place to have a break.
 You can eventually go down with a toboggan ride if you’d like to do this traditional activity.
 The entrance fee for the Monte Palace Garden is quite expensive with €12,50 per person.

 Drink a cocktail at one of the rooftop bars in Funchal